Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/ChangeViewpoint/readme.md

 #Change Viewpoint

-This sample demonstrates how to change the viewpoint of map.
+This sample demonstrates how to change the viewpoint of a map.

 ![](screenshot.png)